singhsamaira101/sheets-clone/README.md

 # Sheets Clone

-Sheets Clone is a web application that replicates the basic functionalities of MS Excel.
+Sheets Clone is a web application that replicates the basic functionalities of Google Sheets.
 This project was created as a way to demonstrate my skills in web development and showcase my ability to build complex applications.